12 days Madagascar discovering tour packages

 DAY 5: BEKOPAKA (Tsingy de Bemaraha)

-After breakfast, guided visit to the Bemaraha National Park (Grand Tsingy), you can choose whichever tour you want to do on this day, in consultation with your local guide and your driver, depending on your energy levels and enthusiasm on the day.
+The adventure in Tsingy starts today.
+Guided visit to the Bemaraha National Park (Grand Tsingy), you can choose whichever tour you want to do on this day, in consultation with your local guide and your driver, depending on your energy levels and enthusiasm on the day.
 There are circuits for all levels of fitness here at this World Heritage park.
 Here nature seems to be in perfect harmony with this wild and sharp limestone mountain.

-The flora consists of a dry western deciduous forest, plants typical of these dry limestone areas, such as species of Aloe and baobab Andasonia, the red-flowered flamboyant tree, Madagascar’s native banana Musa perrier.
+It consists of a dry western deciduous forest, plants typical of these dry limestone areas, such as species of Aloe and baobab Andasonia, the red-flowered flamboyant tree, Madagascar’s native banana Musa perrier.
 You can also see typical plants growing in the rocky area such pachypodium, orchids Concerning the fauna we can see the stump-tailed chameleon Brookesia perarmata, 53 bird, 7 lemur species including Decken’s sifaka Propithecus verreauxi deckeni.
 For your lunch, you will have picnic organized by the guide.

 After lunch, you will continue your visit to the Small Tsingy.